Publishing guidelines

 • proofread: true or false

-• Past events: if a registration link existed, render it as plain text and strikethrough, and add a short note that the event already took place.
+• For past events, show old registration links as plain crossed-out text and add a short note that the event has already taken place.

 Images and rights

-• Every image must have descriptive alt text, a caption, and rights attribution.
+• Every image needs alt text, a caption, and a note on rights or source.

 Reposts of external content

-• Republishing articles that have already been published requires explicit permission by the original publisher.
+• Republishing material that has already appeared elsewhere requires permission from the original publisher.

 • Add a visible note near the top linking back to the original URL.